 Since going solo in 2004, I’ve written for a number of consumer, trade, and association publications.
-They include AARP The Magazine, Bankrate.com, Data Informed, Diversity Woman, EContent, Entrepreneur, Photo District News, Popular Photography, Self-Employed, The Rotarian, and USNews.com.
+They include AARP The Magazine, Bankrate.com, Data Informed, Diversity Woman, EContent, Entrepreneur, Money.com, Photo District News, Popular Photography, Self-Employed, The Rotarian, and USNews.com.

 I’ve also gained extensive experience writing bylined content marketing pieces for national brands like Costco, KeyBank, Nikon, RE/MAX, Waze, LiveIntent, and the U.S. Postal Service.
 I have ghostwritten thought leadership articles for prominent technology companies as well.

 I’m a strong writer, interviewer, researcher, and finder of great sources.
 My brand promise is to deliver clean copy on time.

-I live in Dallas with my husband and a son who is growing up too fast, and a feisty little canine.
+I live in Dallas with my husband, a son who is growing up too fast, and a feisty little canine.